data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: solution-3

-*Solution*.
-By construction, every representable Float64 is a rational number whose denominator is a power of 2.
+*Solution.* By construction, every representable Float64 is a rational number whose denominator is a power of 2.
 Therefore, when a representable Float64 is written as a fraction and simplified, its denominator is a power of 2.
 Since $\frac{1}{10}$ does not fit this description, it is not representable as a `{jl} Float64`.

 [Continue](btn:next)